PassionatlyCS/FYP-Randec/README.md

 https://figshare.com/articles/dataset/Malware_Detection_PE-Based_Analysis_Using_Deep_Learning_Algorithm_Dataset/6635642

 1)The above link has 1000 benign exe files.<br />
-2)Code to convert these files to grayscale images is present in "Code for hybrid analysis" in "Codes".<br /> 3)After converting benign exe files to grayscale images, you have to move them all to a single folder and name the folder as "benign"<br />
+2)Code to convert these files to grayscale images is present in "Executable_to_grayscale.ipynb" in "Codes".<br /> 3)After converting benign exe files to grayscale images, you have to move them all to a single folder and name the folder as "benign"<br />
 4)Move all the malware images out of their parent directories and inside a single directory named "malicious"<br /> 5)Move both directories of malicious and benign in to a new directory of "train"<br />